My name is Chrono. I'm what you humans call a demon.

-Artistic License - Geography / No Sense of Direction: The party's journey from NYC to San Fransisco takes them from New York to the Seventh Bell Orphanage (In Michigan), to Washington DC, to Chicago, and from there to San Fransisco.
-This route is about 1500 miles longer than it needs to be (Especially given how important this mission is to Rosette), even with the absence of interstate highways (Which wouldn't exist for roughly another 30 years).
+Artistic License - Geography/No Sense of Direction: The party's journey from NYC to San Fransisco takes them from New York to the Seventh Bell Orphanage (In Michigan), to Washington DC, to Chicago, and from there to San Fransisco.
+This route is about 1500 miles longer than it needs to be, especially given how important this mission is to Rosette.
+Particularly egregious given the absence of interstate highways, which wouldn't exist for roughly another 30 years.
 Either Moriyama didn't know better, or Rosette is totally incapable of cross-country navigation.

 Bizarre Alien Biology: Demon biology is very different from human.
 They're composed of "legion" cells which have integrated magic (astral) power into their metabolism, giving them incredible regenerative ability and effective immortality.
 They're so resilient that even if they take a wound so horrible they can't regenerate from it no matter how much astral they draw on, they can still take grafts and prosthetic limbs very well.
 Their horns are basically collection organs for ambient astral energy and antennae for connecting to the Pandaemonium hive mind.
 Also, in the manga the demons are literally aliens, hive workers in service to a queen/mothership.

 Blood from the Mouth: Used often to show when someone's injured badly.
 Thanks to Chrono's tendency to throw himself in harm's way, it happens a lot with him.

 Cat Smile: Azmaria displays one after being rescued in the desert by Satella.